Washington Generals

 The Washington Generals are an American basketball team who play exhibition games against the Harlem Globetrotters.
-The team has also played under several different aliases in their history as the Globetrotters' perennial opponents.
+The team has also played under several aliases in their history as the Globetrotters' perennial opponents.

 Function

 The Generals exist primarily as a part of the Harlem Globetrotters' act, effectively being stooges for the Globetrotters.
-While the Globetrotters play tricks and spectacular displays of skill for the crowd, the Generals attempt to play a "normal" game of basketball.
+While the Globetrotters play tricks and perform spectacular displays of skill for the crowd, the Generals attempt to play a "normal" game of basketball.
 The Generals' games involve playing genuine basketball at times, but also not interfering in the Globetrotters' tricks.
 Almost every game has ended in a resounding win for the Globetrotters.
-Despite their losses, the Generals' roster consists of relatively competent players.
+Despite their losses, the Generals' roster consists of competent players.
 A recurring part of the act is the "guest General", where, for a short period, an invited person (usually a local celebrity) comes on court to play for the Generals.
 There can exist multiple teams of Generals simultaneously, each following different touring Globetrotters teams.

 While the Generals are closely associated with the Globetrotters, they were, for most of their history, an independent franchise owned by their founder, Louis "Red" Klotz, who also played on the Generals.
-In 2017 they were purchased from the Klotz family by Globetrotters' owners Herschend Entertainment and officially revived from a two-year hiatus.
+In 2017, they were purchased from the Klotz family by Globetrotters' owners Herschend and officially revived from a two-year hiatus.